bicced/n8n-crypto-workflows/README.md

 - Add your `.json` file under `/workflows`
 - Use lowercase-with-hyphens for filenames (e.g., `token-swap.json`)
 - Open a PR describing what it does, dependencies, and required credentials
-- Note if it uses AFKCrypto APIs or third-party services
+- Note any third-party services used (e.g., AFKCrypto, CoinGecko, Jupiter)

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.